vivekgits/Dashboard-Animated-DragDropUI/README.md

-# InteractiveDragDropWPF
+# Dashboard with Animated Drag Drop using WPF
-This is the sample project to implement Drag Drop functionality in a WPF Application with interactive UI and working Drag Drop. between two sources.
+This is the sample project to implement Drag Drop functionality in a WPF Dashboard Application with animated UI and Drag Drop feature. between two sources.